Air source heat pumps

 Although an air source heat pump can meet the heating and hot water needs of an average household, you may also consider a back-up supplementary system, for example a solar thermal hot water system and a wood pellet, chip or log stove could be integrated well.
 Solar water heating may provide all your domestic hot water needs during summer removing the need to run the heat pump at all, and so saving yourself the cost of the electricity.

-The cost of air source heat pump unit can range from £5,000 to £10,000 and will depend on the size of the property it needs to heat.
+The cost of an air source heat pump unit can range from £5,000 to £10,000 and will depend on the size of the property it needs to heat.
 On top of this is the cost of the installation and of additional works required to upgrade the distribution system.
 (Generally speaking installing a heat pump is not especially disruptive work, though you may want to carry out this work at the same time as other home renovations.)

 The running costs of an installed system will also vary depending on how much heat it needs to produce, what type of distribution system you have and the CoP of the system (see above).
 The cost of the electricity used to run the heat pump for a typical three-bedroom semi-detached home is around £750 per year, and for a similar sized detached home £975 per year.
 This is much less than the cost of heating with electricity, oil, LPG or coal but likely to be more expensive than gas.